cebrab/deck.gl/docs/layers/arc-layer.md

 * Default: `false`

 If `true`, create the arc along the shortest path on the earth surface.
-This option only works with data in the `LNGLAT` coordinate system.
+This option is only effective with data in the `LNGLAT` coordinate system.

 ##### `widthUnits` (String, optional)